How to Pick the Right Lawn Mower Battery

 Choosing the proper power rating for your lawn mower battery is important to keep your machine running effectively — and your lawn trimmed to perfection — for years to come.

-Check out all the lawn and garden products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on choosing the right lawn mower battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.